Seekatar/seekatar.github.io/_posts/2023-01-06-problem-details.md

 ### DeveloperExceptionPage (1)

-Turning on the `DeveloperExceptionPage` dumps, including the entire call stack (truncated here).
-The exception.details does show the `ToString()` of the exception, but not very useful to a caller.
+Turning on the `DeveloperExceptionPage` returns much more, including the entire call stack (truncated here).
+The `exception.details` does show the `ToString()` of the exception, but not very useful to a caller.

 ```json
 {